BOG ROSEMARY

 Bog Rosemary contains glycosides called Grayanotoxins, which are the toxic compounds present also in other members of the Heather Family including Rhododendrons and American Laurels (Kalmia), especially the leaves.
 They are also present in the Genera Chamaedaphne, Gaultheria, Ledum, Leucotho, Lyonia, Pernettya and Pieris, some of which are non-native to the UK.

-Honey gathered by bees from these plants is also toxic, so bee colonies should not be placed near Rhododendrons or Azaleas, especially since they themselves can also be poisoned by Greyanotoxins.
+Honey gathered by bees from these plants is also toxic, so bee colonies should not be placed near Rhododendrons or Azaleas, especially since they themselves can also be poisoned by Grayanotoxins.
 The Turkish people produce a bitter and potentially toxic honey called 'Pontic Honey', containing nectar and pollen from Rhododendron Ponticum.
 This results in an alarming intoxicated state and total incapacitation, lasting up to a day, but is rarely fatal.

-Grayanotoxins were previously known by the names Rhodotoxin, Andromedatoxin and Acetylandromedol.
+Grayanotoxins were previously known by the names Rhodotoxin, Andromedatoxin and AcetylAndromedol.

 Distribution